Seagate/csilvm/README.md

 ```
 $ ./csilvm --help
 Usage of ./csilvm:
+  -build-version string
+        v0.37-stolake
+  -controller
+        If set, the agent will server operat as both a node and controller agent.
   -default-fs string
         The default filesystem to format new volumes with (default "xfs")
   -default-volume-size uint
         The default volume size in bytes (default 10737418240)
   -devices string
         A comma-seperated list of devices in the volume group
   -lockfile string
-    	The path to the lock file used to prevent concurrent lvm invocation by multiple csilvm instances
+        The path to the lock file used to prevent concurrent lvm invocation by multiple csilvm instances (default "/run/csilvm.lock")
   -node-id string
-    	The node ID reported via the CSI Node gRPC service
+        The node ID reported via the CSI Node gRPC service (default "Simon")
   -probe-module value
         Probe checks that the kernel module is loaded
   -remove-volume-group
         If set, the volume group will be removed when ProbeNode is called.
   -request-limit int
         Limits backlog of pending requests. (default 10)
   -statsd-format string
         The statsd format to use (one of: classic, datadog) (default "datadog")
   -statsd-max-udp-size int
         The size to buffer before transmitting a statsd UDP packet (default 1432)
   -statsd-udp-host-env-var string
         The name of the environment variable containing the host where a statsd service is listening for stats over UDP
   -statsd-udp-port-env-var string
         The name of the environment variable containing the port where a statsd service is listening for stats over UDP
+  -stolake-socket string
+        The URL for the StoLake gRPC agent to be used instead of issuing local LVM commands.
   -tag value
         Value to tag the volume group with (can be given multiple times)
   -unix-addr string
         The path to the listening unix socket file
   -unix-addr-env string
         An optional environment variable from which to read the unix-addr
   -volume-group string
         The name of the volume group to manage
 ```